 HARDINESS ZONES: Varies.

-HARVEST: Cut only a few leaves the first year in order for the plants to winter over.
+HARVEST: Cut only a few stems the first year in order for the plants to winter over.
 In subsequent years, harvest just as the flowers being to open.
 Cut back to within 4-5" above the ground.

 Note: Thyme will become woody and needs to be divided or replaced after 3-4 years.